danny-andrews/blog/content/pure-testable-effectful-programs.md

    log result
 ```

-This gets us through the happy case, but if the file "message.txt" doesn't exist, our program crashes.
+This gets us through the happy case, but it doesn't satisfy requirement #4.
+If the file "message.txt" doesn't exist, our program crashes with a generic file read error.
 Fortunately, PureScript provides a method for converting a function which returns an `Effect a` to one which returns an `Effect (Either Error a)` called `try` defined in [Effect.Exception](https://pursuit.purescript.org/packages/purescript-exceptions/4.0.0/docs/Effect.Exception#v:try).
 So let's use that.

 ```purescript
 module Main2 where